bryanfrye/repo-deploy/README.md

 - ✅ Initialize it with provider-specific templates (e.g., CloudFormation under deploy/cloudformation/)
 - ✅ Add a .linters file with selected linters (e.g., yaml, cloudformation)
 - ✅ Add .github/workflows/deploy.yaml that:
-- Installs only the requested linters
+- ✅ Installs only the requested linters
-- Calls scripts/run_linters.sh to run them
+- ✅ Calls scripts/run_linters.sh to run them
+- ✅ Sets up a basic CI/CD pipeline for the new repo
+- ✅ Deploy to AWS using the CloudFormation templates supplied with configuration from the repo.toml file

 ### 🛠️ Linters Supported
 - yaml → yamllint